-Student Data Form:

-This form should be completed by the student and provided to the clinical instructor on or before or the first day of the student's clinical rotation.
-The purpose of this form is to provide your clinical instructor base line information of your learning style and personality to facilitate an open and productive relationship.
+Student Data Form: This form should be completed by the student and provided to the clinical instructor on or before or the first day of the student's clinical rotation.
+The purpose of this form is to provide your clinical instructor base line information of your learning style and personality to facilitate and open and productive relationship.

-Clinical Experience Form:

-This form should be completed by the student and provided to the clinical instructor on or before the first day of the student's clinical rotation.
+Clinical Experience Form: This form should be completed by the student and provided to the clinical instructor on or before the first day of the student's clinical rotation.
 The purpose of this form is to provide your clinical instructor insight to your clinical exposure as a student.

-Personal Data Sheet:

-This form is to be completed by the student and provided to the CI prior to or on the first day of clinic.
+Personal Data Sheet: This form is to be completed by the student and provided to the CI prior to or on the first day of clinic.
 This form provides the clinic contact and insurance information.

-Initial Week Evaluation:

-The first week form is to be completed at the end of the first week by the CI and sent to the course instructor by the student.
+Initial Week Evaluation: The first week form is to be completed at the end of the first week by the CI and sent to the course instructor by the student.
 The purpose of this form is to alert the instructor immediately if there are areas that are unsatisfactory for Essential Functions and Generic Abilities.
 This form is to be completed for all clinical rotations.

-Clinical Performance Referral/Warning:

-This form may be completed in concert with other methods such as a student meeting to inform the student of problem/concerns during their clinical rotation that must be addressed by the student.
-In addition to this form the student may receive a Learning Contract created by the ACCE.
+Clinical Performance Referral/Warning: This form may be completed in concert with other methods such as a student meeting to inform the student of problem/concerns during their clinical rotation that must be addressed by the student.
+In addition to this form the student may receive a Learning Plan.

-PTA 224 Clinical Experience Tracking Form:

-This form must be completed at the end of each week by the student and sent to the course faculty member.
+PTA 224 Clinical Experience Tracking Form: This form must be completed at the end of each week by the student and sent to the course faculty member.
 The purpose of this form is to allow students to reflect on their learning and progression throughout the clinical experience.
 This form also serves as a tool that the faculty may use to guide feedback and suggestions to the student.
 The completed forms may assist students as they complete the midterm and final self CPI.

-Weekly Planning Form:

-This form is used to track the number of hours completed by the student during their clinical experiences.
-Students are expected to record the number hours spent in the clinical education experience which will be reviewed by the ACCE.
-Additionally, this form will assist the student and CI to formulate goals on a weekly basis to achieve the set objectives and anchors for the clinical experience.
+Weekly Planning Form: This form may be used but is not required to be completed during a clinical rotation.
+The purpose of this form is to assist the student and CI planning on a weekly basis expectations for student performance to move the student forward in achieving set objectives and anchors for the particular clinical experience.

-Behavioral Form:

-This form may be used but is not required to be completed during a clinical rotation.
+Anecdotal Record: This form may be used but is not required to be completed during a clinical rotation.
 The purpose of this form is to assist the student and CI and additional document record for text related to positive or negative student behavior that may not be captured on the CPI tool.

-Joint Commission to Excellent Form:

-This form is to be completed by the end of the first week by theCI and student.
+Joint Commission to Excellent Form: This form is to be completed by the end of the first week by the CI and student.
 The form should be sent to the course instructor by the student.

-Critical Incident Report:

-This form may be completed by the clinical instructor to document a specific event or behavior that is a safety concern for either the student or patient.
+Critical Incident Report: This form may be completed by the clinical instructor to document a specific event or behavior that is a safety concern for either the student or patient.

-Dismissal Notice:

-This form may be used to document that a student has been informed that they are in jeopardy of failing a clinical experience.
+Dismissal Notice: This form may be used to document that a student has been informed of their current jeopardy status of failing a clinical experience.